hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 * Try to blend your code as much as possible with the existing codebase.
 * Follow their programming philosophy as stated on the `DEVELOPING.md` file.
 * Write thorough tests.
 They can help you identify "holes" in your logic.
+* Reach out to the PyKX team if you have technical questions via their [support page](https://code.kx.com/pykx/2.4/support.html){:target="_blank"}.
 * Try to learn as much as possible in the process!

-We are still working on two more batches of functions, so keep an eye on those issues if you want to be up to date!
+We are still working on two more batches of functions, so keep an eye on those [issues](https://github.com/KxSystems/pykx/issues){:target="_blank"} if you want to be up to date!

 If you are looking for a challenge, here are some examples of pandas API functions that could be interesting to implement:

 - [`melt`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.melt.html){:target="_blank"}
 - [`rolling`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.rolling.html){:target="_blank"}
 - [`clip`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.clip.html){:target="_blank"}

 But there is more to the library than the pandas API!
 There are plenty more things that could prove interesting to explore like how `toq` works (more info in the `pykx/src/cast.py` file), database management (currently beta, use with the `pykx.db` module), etc. Happy open-source coding!

 ---